-African Islands.
+Of African Islands.

-- Q. What are the principal islands belonging to Africa? - A. The Canaries, Madagascar, Mauritius or Isle o France, Bourbon, and St. Helena, Madeira, Cape de Verd Isles, and the Azores.
+Q. What are the principal islands belonging to Africa?

+A. The Canaries, Madagascar, Mauritius or Isle of

+France, Bourbon, and St. Helena, Madeira, Cape de-Verd Isles, and the Azores.

-Q. Describe the Canaries.
+Q. Describe the Canaries?

 A. The Canaries, seven in number, are very fruitful in corn, wine, and fruits.
-They belong to Spain, and are celebrated as having produced the Canary bird.
+They belong to Spain, and are celebrated as having produced the canary bird.

-Q. Describe the Azores and Madeira.
+Q. Describe the Azores and Madeira?

 A. The Azores, nine in number, are very fertile and salubrious.
-Madeira is renowned for its excellent wine; these islands belong to Portugal.
+Madeira is renowned for its excellent wine.
+These Islands belong to Portugal.

-Q. Describe St. Helena.
+Q. Describe St. Helena?

-A. This small but important island is possessed by the English.
-It contains about three thousand inhabitants, and is remarkable for the exile and death of Buonaparte.
+A. This small but important Island is possessed by the English.
+It contains about three thousand inhabitants, and is remarkable for the exile and death of Bonaparte.